slgrobotics/create_robot/README.md

 This modified version of Create driver relies on code modifications here: https://github.com/slgrobotics/libcreate

-See full setup instructions at https://github.com/slgrobotics/turtlebot_create
+See full setup instructions at https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1 (older version at https://github.com/slgrobotics/turtlebot_create)

 **Note:** to compile this code on Raspberry Pi 3B you need at least 2GB of swap space.
 Compilation can take more than an hour.